SotSF/conjurer/README.md

 - In this repo, patterns/effects at their core are just fragment shaders.
 They may seem scary at first, but with a proper introduction like in [The Book of Shaders](https://thebookofshaders.com/), you too could wield their considerable power!
 - [The shaders page](docs/shaders.md) contains more useful links for learning about shaders.
+- See the [How to make a pattern page](docs/patterns.md) if you are interested in creating a pattern or effect of your own!
 - We use [Chakra](https://chakra-ui.com/) for our UI in this repo.
 Check out the [available components here](https://chakra-ui.com/docs/components) as well as the [default theme](https://chakra-ui.com/docs/styled-system/theme)
 - We use [MobX](https://github.com/mobxjs/mobx) for state management.
 It's not Redux!
 - We use [ThreeJS](https://threejs.org/) and [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) to render the shaders/3D canopy.